boots-edu/textbook/source/text/9-webz-intro/webbasics.md

 ```
 > Note: This does not change the appearance, but we can use the id and class properties as references in our style sheet.

-First let’s style the div.
+First let's style the div.
 It has an id, so we will style it by id.
 To reference an id in a style, we put a # in front.
 The style for the outer div tag is ```#loginForm```

 ```css